 The star we today call TRAPPIST-1 was first discovered in 1999 by astronomer John Gizis and colleagues.
 At that time, the ultra-cool dwarf star got the unwieldy name 2MASS J23062928-0502285, because it was spotted with the Two Micron All-Sky Survey (2MASS).

-Then, in May 2016, scientists announced they had found three planets around this star using the Transiting Planets and Planetesimals Small Telescope (TRAPPIST) in Chile.
+Then, in May 2016, scientists announced they had found three planet candidates around this star using the Transiting Planets and Planetesimals Small Telescope (TRAPPIST) in Chile.
+Only two of the planets were confirmed, however.
 In honor of this telescope, scientists began referring to the star as TRAPPIST-1.

 2) ...then we looked at the atmospheres of two